legenary/overwatch3/README.md

 # Overwatch 3

 Overwatch 3 is my hobby project developed with ONLY Unreal Engine 4 Blueprint.
 I became so sick of Overwatch 2 delays that I decided to start developing Overwatch 3 myself.
 Hopefully before year 2030 I'll finish this grand project for people to play when they still don't have access to Overwatch 2.
-JK
+JK.

-(Another C++ unreal project is at https://github.com/legenary/UE4_CppDemo)
+(Another C++ Unreal project is [here](https://github.com/legenary/UE4_CppDemo).)

-(I also have C++ projects using Bullet physics engine here https://github.com/legenary/MuscleModel, and here https://github.com/legenary/WhiskerModel)
+(I also have two C++ projects using [Bullet physics engine](https://pybullet.org/wordpress/) (an open source physics engine both for making games and robotics research) [here (MuscleModel)](https://github.com/legenary/MuscleModel), and [here (WhiskerModel)](https://github.com/legenary/WhiskerModel).)

 <img src="Documents/birdview1.PNG" height="360px" width="615px" >